apache/nifi-site/src/pages/markdown/minifi/system-admin-guide.md

 minifi.sh flowStatus connection:TailToS2S:health,stats
 ```

-## Remote Process Groups
+### Remote Process Groups

-To query the remote process groups (RPG) use the "remoteProcessGroup" flag followed by the id of the remote process group to get (or "all") followed by one of the remote process group options.
+To query the remote process groups (RPG) use the "remoteProcessGroup" flag followed by the RPG ID to get (or "all") followed by one of the remote process group options.
 The remote process group options are below.

 Option | Description
 ------ | -----------
 health | The connections's queued bytes and queued FlowFile count.
 bulletins | A list of all the current bulletins (if there are any).
-authorizationIssues | A list of all the current authorization issues (if there are any).
 inputPorts | A list of every input port for this RPG and their status.
 Their status includes it's name, whether the target exit and whether it's currently running.
 stats | The current stats of the RPG.
 This includes the active threads, sent content size and count.

-An example query to get the health, bulletins, authorization issues, input ports and stats of all the RPGS is below.
+An example query to get the health, bulletins, input ports and stats of all the RPGS is below.

 ```
-minifi.sh flowStatus remoteprocessinggroup:all:health,bulletins,authorizationIssues,inputports,stats
+minifi.sh flowStatus remoteprocessgroup:all:health,bulletins,inputports,stats
 ```

-## Controller Services
+### Controller Services

 To query the controller services use the "controllerServices" flag followed by one of the controller service options.
 The controller service options are below.